Dr. John Happel | Aug 28, 2018 | 0

 The time you save not having to wait long or at all in the waiting room is also a valuable intangible quality.

-Once you find the right mojo in the varicose vein office that you finally choose, you know that you have been treated with care.
+Once you find the right mojo in the varicose vein office that you finally choose, you know that you are in the right place.

 Treatment by the same person every time that you come to a vein office is equally as important.
 Not being switched from provider to provider is important to most people.